Aiguille Large de Mary 2857 m

 Aiguille Large de Mary Normal Route, a beatiful hike

 From Maljasset cross the Ubaye river (bridge), going toward right and taking in the beginning an unsurfaced route towards Col Maurin, then a good path rising to reach a grassy terrace (m.
 2045) and going into Mary Valley.
 At the "upper alp" mt.
 2380 (a little and unguarded shepherd's hut) leave the main trail and turn to right; a good path rises towards the Marinet Lakes.

 Once getting to the wide basin where the beautiful lakes lie, turn to right, following a path rising along the valley and leading to Col Large.
-From here turn to right and reach Aiguille Large de Mary's top by an easy scramble (3 hours from Maljasset).
+From here turn to right and reach the summit of Aiguille Large de Mary by an easy scramble (3 hours from Maljasset).

-On SP you can find the full description of the route Marinet Là, a superb climb on fine orange and black quartzite.
-See Marinet Là main page.
+The East face counts some interesting climbing.
+On SP in my section "Routes" you can find the full description of the route Marinet Là, a superb climb on fine orange and black quartzite.

 There are no particular restrictions in climbing and hiking.
 Cars in Maljasset village are not allowed.
 Leave them in the parking before entering the village.